azimuth-cloud/ansible-collection-terraform/README.md

-# ansible-role-terraform-infra
+# ansible-collection-terraform

-Role that enables the provisioning of infrastructure and population of the in-memory inventory for CaaS appliances using Terraform.
+Collection that enables the provisioning of infrastructure and population of the in-memory inventory using Terraform.